-- Letters of intent are reviewed by the sponsoring organization, whose reviewers may be experts in accounting practice but unaware of the current literature in your research area.
+- Letter of intents are reviewed by the sponsoring organization, whose reviewers may be experts in accounting practice but unaware of the current literature in your research area.

 Both the letter of intent and the full proposal must be understandable to a knowledgeable person who is not an expert in the research area.
 Use common language, not jargon, and describe your research tools.
 For example, an empirical model familiar to you may be unknown to a behavioural researcher.
 Define essential acronyms and avoid using any others.
 We encourage you to have a colleague working with a different research paradigm review your letter and proposal to ensure they are easily understood.

 The letter of intent is limited to one single-spaced page, so you must be clear and concise.
-You can also include a cover page with project title and contact information.
+You must include a cover page with project title, full name, institution and current e-mail address.
 The letter should focus on three issues: research question, research method, and relevance.
 There is no need to review the related academic literature or provide a budget and timeline, as these items belong in your full proposal.

 - Clearly describe the research question.